 Heritage interpretation could expand upon the history and development of Wallendbeen.
 The Methodist Church is a notable building located on the main street of Wallendbeen.
 Access to the interior is likely to be limited due to private ownership.

 6.9.1 Methodist Church Photo Survey

 Plate 144.
-Southern and western façade of the Plate 145.
-Front (southern) façade of the Methodist Church.
+Southern and western façade of the Methodist Church.
 Entrance porch is accessed by stairs leading towards the entrance door.